awysocka/agenda-app/README.md

 ## status
 * in progress
-* in the future I have plan to add admin-app to manage the presented data
+* in the future I have plan to add admin dashboard to manage the presented data